Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Experimental Evaluation

-For position estimation, the functional in \eqref{eq: SRP sum over frames} was first evaluated on a coarse grid with a 10 cm resolution along the x-, y-, and z-axes (i.e., $59 \times 59 \times 23 = 80,063$ grid points).
-The $ \beta = 3 $ coarse grid points with the highest SRP-PHAT values were then re-evaluated on a finer grid with a 1 cm resolution around those points, within a 20 cm $\times$ 20 cm $\times$ 20 cm cube (i.e., $3 \times 21^3 = 27,783$ grid points).
-After estimating the first source position $\hat{\pbf}_{1}^{\textrm{SRP}}$ corresponding to the largest value of the fine grids, for the second source only coarse grid points at least 50 cm from the coarse estimate corresponding to the first source position were considered to avoid considering high SRP-PHAT values in the neighbourhood of $\hat{\pbf}_{1}^{\textrm{SRP}}$ as separate sources (which could sometimes result in additional grid points being considered).
-For DOA estimation, the functional in \eqref{eq: SRP sum over frames DOA} was first evaluated on a coarse grid with a $ 5^{\circ} $ resolution in azimuth ($ \theta $) and elevation ($ \psi $) (i.e., $(72 \times 35) + 2 = 2,522$ grid points - noting that for elevation angles 0 and 180$^{\circ}$ the DOA is independent of the azimuth angle).
-The $ \beta = 2 $ coarse grid points with the highest SRP-PHAT values were then re-evaluated on a finer grid with a $ 0.5^{\circ} $ resolution, within $10^{\circ}$ in azimuth and elevation angles (i.e., $2 \times 21^2 = 882$ grid points).
+For position estimation, the functional in \eqref{eq: SRP sum over frames DOA} was first evaluated on a coarse grid with a 10 cm resolution along the x-, y-, and z-axes (i.e., $59 \times 59 \times 23 = 80,063$ grid points).
+The $ \beta = 3 $ coarse grid points with the highest SRP-PHAT values were then re-evaluated on a finer grid with a 1 cm resolution around those points, within a 20 cm $\times$ 20 cm $\times$ 20 cm cube (i.e., $3 \times 21^3 = 27,783$ grid points, \reb{resulting in a total of $G_{\pbf} = 107,843$ grid points}).
+After estimating the first source position $\hat{\pbf}_{1}^{\textrm{SRP}}$ corresponding to the largest value of the fine grids, for the second source only coarse grid points at least 50 cm from the coarse estimate corresponding to the first source position were considered.
+This rule prevents the SRP-based method from detecting sources that are spatially close.
+For DOA estimation, the functional in \eqref{eq: SRP sum over frames DOA} was first evaluated on a coarse grid with a $ 5^{\circ} $ resolution in azimuth ($ \theta $) and elevation ($ \psi $) (i.e., $(72 \times 34) + 2 = 2,450$ grid points - noting that for elevation angles 0 and 180$^{\circ}$ the DOA is independent of the azimuth angle).
+The $ \beta = 2 $ coarse grid points with the highest SRP-PHAT values were then re-evaluated on a finer grid with a $ 0.5^{\circ} $ resolution, within $10^{\circ}$ in azimuth and elevation angles (i.e., $2 \times 21^2 = 882$ grid points, \reb{resulting in a total of $G_{\alpha} = 3,332$ grid points}).
 After estimating the azimuth $\hat{\theta}_{1}^{\textrm{SRP}}$ and elevation $\hat{\psi}_{1}^{\textrm{SRP}}$ of the first source, for the second source only coarse grid points at least $ 20^{\circ} $ away from the coarse estimate corresponding to the first source DOA were considered (sometimes resulting in an additional coarse grid point being considered).